 How does the card work?

-If you are a guest with an Access 2 Card and a Season Passholder you do not need to make a reservation to visit.
-Each Access 2 Card will permit one complimentary admission for a support person, so they will not require a ticket or a reservation.
+Each Access 2 Card will permit one complimentary admission for a support person, so they will not require an admission ticket.
 If you are not a Season Passholder, you will need to purchase yourself a ticket online before visiting.
 When you arrive on your day of visit, please go directly to our front gate turnstiles, and present your ticket voucher or Season Pass and your Access 2 Card.

 Who is a support person?

 A support person is an individual who accompanies a person with a disability to provide services that are not provided by employees, such as assisting the person with eating, administering medication, communication needs, and use of the facilities.

 I work for an organization where the staff takes groups of people with disabilities to the movies and attractions.
 Can my organization get a card for staff use?

 Cards are only issued to individuals who have a permanent disability, and who require a support person.
 Access 2 Program does not provide cards for organizations or staff cards.